JULY 19 THROUGH DECEMBER 31, 2025

 And then that same afternoon, I read two short – very short – Murderbot stories: “Compulsory”, (2018) a prequel story, and “Home: Habitat, Range, Niche, Territory” (2021), which is set immediately after Exit Strategy and the first in the series not told from Murderbot’s point of view, and it was quite a touching story.

 Book 32: Network Effect by Martha Wells is the next Murderbot book, and the first novel of the series after four novellas.
 Oddly, I entered something of a reading slump that manifested itself with very slow progress despite enjoying the book so far.
 Perhaps I over dosed on Murderbot.
 And then August 1 happened, and I decided to read two books at once, that second book being the long-awaied John Williams: A Composer’s Life.
-I ended up taking a beeak from Murderbot completely as I was so absorbed reading about John Williams (Read between July 26 &
+I ended up taking a beeak from Murderbot completely as I was so absorbed reading about John Williams.
+Once I returned to this book, the progress was still slower than I had hoped, but I love that Murderbot formed new relationships formed and deepened existing relationships while of course saving some lives in the process.
+(Read between July 26 & August 14)

 Book 33: John Williams: A Composer’s Life (2025) by Tim Greiving is perhaps my most anticipated book in decades or even ever.
 John Williams is not only my favorite musician, but perhaps my favorite human – despite not knowing him personally of course, just through his music and what I’ve picked up from interviews, articles, and the recent Disney Plus documentary aptly named Music by John Williams, but Time Greiving’s book, at over 600 pages, promises to be all those and much much more: as deep a dive as possible into the private man and his life.
 I could hardly put it down, and I finished it just after midnight in the earliest hours of Tuesday, August 5.
 I’ll have to write a separate longer review, but that was just wonderful, fascinating, and also heartbreaking.
 Some quotes and incidents I think I will immediately forever recall when I go to listen to his music, which is often and has been often for over 35 years.
 Now it’s back to Murderbot.
 (Read between August 1 & 5)